|

 According to the newspaper report, a stray horse ran

-out in from of them causing the car to roll over in
+out in front of them causing the car to roll over in

 the ditch after striking the animal.
 Addie was taken